xXleowXx/gitlab-charts/doc/charts/gitlab/kas/index.md

 The route to access the service will depend on your [Ingress configuration](#ingress).

-Follow the link for further information about the [GitLab Agent for Kubernetes architecture](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/blob/master/doc/architecture.md).
+Follow the link for further information about the [GitLab agent for Kubernetes architecture](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/blob/master/doc/architecture.md).

 ## Configuration